Yutakayama Ryōta: Retirement

 After the July 2021 tournament, Yutakayama reentered the top makuuchi division for the September 2021 tournament.
 However he quickly dropped in the rankings after a barely achieved winning score in September.
 For 2022, Yutakayama only achieved a winning record on the July tournament.
 In September, his 4-11 score sent him back to the jūryō division.
 After finishing the November tournament with a losing record, he announced his retirement from professional sumo.

+Yutakayama's danpatsu-shiki (retirement ceremony) was held at the Ryōgoku Kokugikan in Tokyo on 25 June 2023, shortly before his former stablemates at Tokitsukaze stable departed for the sumo tournament in Nagoya.
+Approximately 430 individuals participated in the ceremonial cutting of Yutakayama's topknot.

+Post-retirement athletic activities

+Oyanagi did not remain with the Sumo Association upon his retirement, and became a personal trainer in Tokyo.
+His gym, Personal Gym OYG, officially opened its doors in Akihabara, Tokyo at the end of June.

+On October 16, 2023, Oyanagi competed in the Legacy Tokyo half marathon after physical preparation in which he lost 60 kg, now weighing 110 kg.
+He finished the race with a time of 2 hours 8 minutes and 25 seconds.
+Inspired by Yuki Kawauchi, he also announced his goal of reaching a weight of 90 kg and competing in the Tokyo Marathon in March 2024.

 Fighting style

 Yutakayama is an oshi-sumo wrestler, who prefers thrusting and pushing at his opponents to fighting on the mawashi or belt.
 His most common winning kimarite is oshi-dashi, or push out.